Skip navigation

 TWO: Reduced hot water volume

 Are people in your household starting to go with lukewarm or even cold showers in the morning because the hot water supply is running out earlier than before?
 This is one of the biggest warnings of a failing water heater.
 The system has worn down past the point it can generate its expected amount of hot water.
+If you’re also noticing reduced pressure or performance, you may be facing pinhole leaks in your system—another hidden cause for plumbing repair service.

 THREE: Rising heating bills